KxSystems/docs/docs/cloud/aws/index.md

 kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system for timeseries analysis. kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.

 KX customers can lift and shift their kdb+ plants to the cloud and exploit virtual machines (VM) with storage.
 This is the classic approach that relies on the existing license.
-To benefit more from the cloud technology we recommend migrating to KX Insights.
+To benefit more from the cloud technology we recommend migrating to kdb Insights.

 !!! summary "kdb Insights"